Westfield Whitford City: History

+In August 2004, Dexus sold a 50% shareholding to Westfield Corporation.
+In December 2009, Dexus sold its remaining 50% to GIC.
+In September 2024, GIC sold its stake to JY Group.

 Whitford City is currently Perth's largest shopping centre without a flagship department store such as Myer or David Jones.
 The shopping centre has officially been part of the Westfield Group since 2004 and is currently home to over 240 speciality stores.
 In July 2014, the Westfield Group became two companies (Scentre Group and Westfield Corporation), with ownership and management transferring to Scentre Group.

+In 2024, minority owner GIC sold their stake in the centre to JY Group for $195 million, with Scentre Group passing up the opportunity to take full control of the centre.

 1989–1990

 In 1985, works were approved for a new redevelopment to the centre to increase the size to 39,447 m2.
 This new redevelopment was set to include a relocated Woolworths supermarket, and a new Food Court featuring a McDonald's.
 The addition of the new food court however, would cause the Aherns department store to be demolished.
 Since then, Westfield Whitford City has not had a department store such as Myer or David Jones.
 The redevelopment was completed by 1990.

 1991–1993

 Shortly after completion of the previous redevelopment, another redevelopment was approved that increased the floor area of the complex to 52,517 m2.
 The new redevelopment included a new Target discount department store, expanded the west side of the mall featuring over 40 specialty stores, and the existing mall was renovated including Big W. In 1993, two new fast food restaurants, a Hungry Jack's and a KFC, were built outside the centre, completing the redevelopment.